Toughness in a Tiny Package: What I Learned From a Kinglet

+A scientist named Bernd Heinrich persevered until he discovered the true story .
 He made dozens of tries over the years to follow the Kinglets at night, only to see them disappear into the gathering darkness.

-Then, one night he established a watching post "perched about 12 m up in a spruce tree."
+Then one night he established a watching post "perched about 12 m up in a spruce tree."
 As it was getting dark, Heinrich saw "...a kinglet land on a twig near me."*

-What is the Kinglet's biggest secret?
+What is the Kinglet's Biggest Secret?

 From his own perch, Heinrich observed a second Kinglet arrive next to the first bird.
 "The two pressed closely together and then stopped moving."

-When another called from a neighboring tree, the two original Kinglets flew over to join the third little bird.
+When another called from a neighboring tree, the two original Kinglets flew over to join the third small bird.
 Heinrich later observed four birds huddled together, heads tucked in, with only their tails sticking out in the cold.

 What I've Learned From the Kinglets

-*Heinrich, Bernd.
+1. Heinrich, Bernd.
 "Overnighting of Golden-crowned Kinglets During Winter."
 The Wilson Bulletin 115.2 (2003): 113-14, Print.